 Unless you have a massive scale lying around that you can put your boat on, you’ll need to use another strategy to weigh your boat.
 So how to determine boat lift capacity?
 You need to add in the wet weight, dry weight, fuel, gear, and other inclusions.

-Here’s how you can determine the overall weight of your yacht, sailboat, pontoon boat, or other marine boat to get the right boat lift capacity:
+Here’s how you can determine the overall weight of your yacht, sailboat, pontoon boat, or other marine boats to get the right boat lift capacity:

-1. The brochure or specification sheet included when you purchased your boat will state the dry weight of the boat.
+1. The brochure or specification sheet included when you purchased your boat will state the boat’s dry weight.
 The NADA website can be a good guide if the dry weight info is not available in the specification sheet.

 2. The type, temperature, and blend of the fuel you’re using for your boat will help determine the weight of the gasoline.
 According to experts, however, a good estimate is around 0.72 kilograms/liter or 6 pounds/gallon.
 Multiplying the fuel weight to the full tank capacity of the boat determines the gasoline weight.

 3. Water weight is the next thing you need to find out.
 It works just like the gasoline weight.
 A good estimate for water is around 0.96 kilograms/liter or 8 pounds/gallon.
 This figure should be multiplied with the boat’s freshwater tanks, waste, and all livewells’ total capacity to determine an accurate water weight.

 4. The dry weight additions are the next item to be added to the equation.
 Additions include bimini tops, air conditioning units, wakeboard towers, generators, swim platforms, additional seating, and coolers.